JPvRiel/personal_ca_code_sign_tls/README.md

 Import-Certificate -FilePath '.\Personal Code Signing.cert.der' -CertStoreLocation cert:\LocalMachine\TrustedPublisher
 ```

-#### Digtially signing a powershell script
+#### Digitaly signing a powershell script

-For ease of use, the private key and certifcate .pfx file can be imported into the personal store:
+For ease of use, the private key and certificate .pfx file can be imported into the personal store:

 ```powershell
 $passphrase = Get-Credential -User 'Code signing private key' -Message 'Passphrase for private key'